 apple-app-site-associationfiles that contained an

 /a/path which Iterable uses to denote deep links.
 However, this is no longer required.
 The legacy file format still works, but will cause Iterable to rewrite links that contain

 /a/as deep links.

-- To enable or disable a particular destination domain for a tracking domain, navigate to the Tracking Domain screen for the tracking domain in question, click the down arrow next to the destination domain in question, and choose Enable or Disable.
+- To enable or disable a particular destination domain for a tracking domain, go to the Tracking Domain screen for the tracking domain, click the down arrow next to the destination domain, and choose Enable or Disable.

 Step 5.
 Test your deep link configuration

 To test your deep link configuration, follow these steps:

 Check to make sure that Iterable exposes your tracking domain's aggregate

 https://<YOUR_TRACKING_DOMAIN>/apple-app-site-association.
 This file is a combination of all the

 apple-app-site-associationfiles uploaded to destination domains associated with the relevant tracking domain.